President and CEO

 I’m sure we’ll be hearing a lot more about autonomous cars in the near future.

+In the meantime… we need to further our efforts on distracted driving.
 Last year, one-in-six highway deaths were attributed to distracted driving.
-One in six!

-So, the best thing we can do as an industry is bring more awareness to this issue… and integrate and adapt in-car technology to help minimize distracted driving.
+So, the best thing we can do as an industry is bring more awareness to this issue… and integrate and adapt in-car technology to help minimize distractions.

-For instance… the Alliance of Automobile Manufacturers partnered with the American Academy of Orthopaedic Surgeons to launch…’Decide To Drive’… an interactive, multi-media campaign highlighting the importance of hands on the wheel… eyes on the road.
+The Alliance of Automobile Manufacturers partnered with the American Academy of Orthopedic Surgeons to launch…’Decide To Drive’… an interactive, multi-media campaign highlighting the importance of hands on the wheel… eyes on the road.

 This campaign has taught children how to discourage their parents from using handheld devices while driving… and has brought awareness to drivers themselves about the deadly risk of texting while driving.